-If moreover $E$ is locally free it actually suffices to require $H^1(E(-q_X))=0$ since by Serre duality, and as $E^*\simeq E(r_X)$, $H^2(E(-q_X))\simeq H^1(E(-q_X))^*$. \end{remark} We recall here one of the most effective technique to construct rank 2 bundles on a threefold $X$ which will be needed in the forthcoming sections, the well-known \textbf{Serre's correspondence}.
-This establishes a correspondence between pairs $(F,s)$ for $F$ a rank 2 vector bundle and $s\in H^0(F)$ a global section with torsion-free cokernel and pairs $(e, C)$ for $C$ a locally complete intersection (l.c.i. for short) curve and $e\in \Ext^1(\cali_C, \calo)\simeq H^0(\omega_C(d))$ a nonvanishing extension class corresponding to:
+We recall an effective and widely applied technique to construct rank-2 bundles on a threefold $X$, namely \textbf{Serre's correspondence}.
+It establishes a correspondence between pairs $(F,s)$ for $F$ a rank-2 vector bundle and $s\in H^0(F)$ a global section with torsion-free cokernel and pairs $(e, C)$ for $C$ a locally complete intersection curve (l.c.i. for short) and $e\in \Ext^1(\cali_C, \cccO_{X})\simeq H^0(\omega_C(d))$ a nonvanishing extension class corresponding to:

-(this technique can also be generalised to torsion-free sheaves, see \cite{CM}).
+On a side note, we mention that this can be generalised to torsion-free sheaves, see \cite{CM}.

-In what follows we will need to construct rank 2 $\mu$-stable and \textbf{unobstructed} instantons $E$ (i.e. $\Ext^2(E,E)=0$).
-This can be done via Serre correspondence starting from l.c.i. curves that are unobstructed as well (which in this context means that $h^1(\caln_{C/X})=0$).
+In what follows we will need to construct rank-2 slope-stable and \textbf{unobstructed} instantons $E$, namely $\Ext^2(E,E)=0$.
+This can be done via the Serre correspondence starting from l.c.i. curves that are unobstructed as well, which in this context means that $h^1(\caln_{C/X})=0$.
 We recall that the unobstructedness of a curve $C\subset X$ is actually equivalent to the unobstructedness of its sheaf of ideals $\cali_C$.
-This is due to the following. \begin{Lemma} Let $C$ be locally complete intersection on a smooth projective threefold $X$ such that $H^1(\calo_X)=0$.
+This is due to the following result. \begin{Lemma} Let $C$ be a locally complete intersection curve on a smooth projective threefold $X$ such that $H^1(\cccO_X)=0$.
 Then $H^i(\caln_C)\simeq \Ext^{i+1}(\cali_C,\cali_C)$ for $i=0,1$. \end{Lemma} \begin{proof} Consider the exact sequence